PiPc2/freedombone/README.md

 Other supported boards are cubieboard2, cubietruck, olinuxino-lime, olinuxino-lime2 and olinuxino-micro.

+If the image build fails with an error such as "/Error reading from server.
+Remote end closed connection/" then you can specify a debian package mirror repository manually with:

+    freedombone-image -t beaglebone -s 8G -m http://ftp.de.debian.org/debian

 Checklist
 =========
 Before installing Freedombone you will need a few things.